 During these visits, we speak to residents about a wide range of topics, such as fire safety, physical and mental health, wellbeing and general lifestyle choices, in addition to fitting smoke detection where required.
 We work closely with many partner organisations who can also contribute to improving the wellbeing of an individual, following a referral from us.
-In addition to this, we deliver a range of preventative campaigns and interventions such as reducing small deliberate fires (our Flames Aren't Games campaign), focusing on road and water safety, supporting businesses and reducing fire deaths and injuries in accidental dwelling fires by highlighting risks associated with smoking, alcohol, mobility and the elderly (SAME factors).
+In addition to this, we deliver a range of preventative campaigns and interventions such as reducing small deliberate fires (our Flames Aren't Games campaign), focusing on road and water safety, supporting businesses and reducing fire deaths and injuries in accidental dwelling fires by highlighting risks associated with living alone.